Warning: To complete electrical works you must comply with Electrical Regulations - Click here for more information.

 What are Junction Boxes Used for?

 Junction boxes can be used to connect additional sockets to circuits, add lighting points, extend circuits, and in general they are a way of getting power from an existing source and taking it somewhere else.
 They can also be used for repairs.

 Junction boxes are rated in amps to protect them, you and the circuit.
 Make sure you have the right box for the right job.
-A ring main or radial circuit will need a 30 amp junction box, a lighting circuit (although you can buy 5amp junction boxes) will need a 20amp junction box.
+A ring main (more about ring mains can be found in our project here) and also a radial circuit (more about radial circuits in our project here) will need a 30 amp junction box, whereas a lighting circuit (although you can buy 5amp junction boxes) will need a 20amp junction box.

 - Ring mains and radial circuits = 30 amp